 1. Water-Based Clear Coats

-Water-based top coats also dry quickly and can be used on bare, stained or painted wood.
-Can be used on bare, stained or painted wood.
+Water-based top coats also dry quickly and can be used on a bare, stained, or painted wood surface.

 2. Oil-Based Clear Coats